The End of the Gold Standard

 what-is-fiat-currency-backed-by

 The short answer is that fiat currency is backed by the government that issues it.
-The government declares the fiat currency to be legal tender and mandates that its population pay their taxes in that currency.
-This requirement, alongside the recognition that the currency is given by the market as a means of exchange and
+That is the nature of what a fiat currency is – something that the government, not the market, has deemed to be money.
+The government declares the fiat currency to be legal tender and mandates that its population pay their

 What Is Fiat Currency Backed By?
 Read More »